Coconut oil is an excellent moisturizer for our skin and hair.

 - Danish oil: common finish among woodworkers

-- Rapeseed oil: good preservatives for repelling water on fences, logs, decks, etc.
+- Rapeseed oil: good preservative for repelling water on fences, logs, decks, etc.

 - Linseed oil or flaxseed oil: good for retaining colors and grains of wood